Declaration on Ethics and Good Publication Practices

 The editors should not decide on manuscripts in the face of any potential conflict of interest of any kind in which they may be involved, including professional or personal relationships with any of the authors.
 In this case, another Editor will be invited to lead the review process, ensuring that the Editor in question does not participate in the decision.
 The same principle is adopted if an Editor is an author/co-author of one of the manuscripts under submission; in this case, the author will declare in the respective section that the editor did not participate in the review or decision process.

 (adopted guidelines are based on existing COPE´s Best Practice Guidelines for Journal Editors).

-Once submitted, the manuscript is assigned to one Editor for initial assessment and decide upon the technical and scientific soundness of the manuscript, and its acceptance for peer-reviewing.
-At the submission stage, authors may suggest potential reviewers although these suggestions might not be followed.
+Once submitted, the manuscript is assigned to one editor (senior or reviewer) for initial assessment and decision upon the technical and scientific soundness of the manuscript and its acceptance for peer-reviewing.
+At the submission stage, authors may suggest potential reviewers, although these suggestions might not be followed.

 Decision is based on the reviewer reports (a minimum of two).
-The Editor then decides
+The Editor-in-chief then decides

 - To accept outright

 - To request a minor revision, where authors revise their manuscript to address specific concerns;